$K(1)$-local $K$-theory of Azumaya algebras

 Our \Cref{thm:BrPicSh} also has a precursor in the work of Moulinos \cite{moulinos}, specifically he already constructs there the map that induces our equivalences upon taking strict $p$-power torsion elements at the level of étale sheaves.
 We $K(1)$-localize to impose étale descent but also to get the ``correct'' stalks.

-In the direction of the tools we use, Burklund mentiond to us that with Schlank and Yuan, they would prove a stronger version of \Cref{thm:finitary} in forthcoming work, with different applications in mind.
+In the direction of the tools we use, Burklund mentioned to us that with Schlank and Yuan, they would prove a stronger version of \Cref{thm:finitary} in forthcoming work, with different applications in mind.

-Finally, as in the companion paper, we follow here the investigations of Tabuada and Van den Bergh \cite{TvdB1,TvdB2,Tab0,Tab1,Tab2} and this paper is greatly inspired by the questions raised there.
+Finally, as in \cite{companionMot}, we follow here the investigations of Tabuada and Van den Bergh \cite{TvdB1,TvdB2,Tab0,Tab1,Tab2} and this paper is greatly inspired by the questions raised there.